-- British Museum guided tour – another excellent tour.
+British Museum guided tour – another excellent tour.
 It lasts 2 hours and starts at either 10:00 am or 2:00 pm.

 OPTION 2: Kensington Palace and Kensington Gardens

 It kept being the royal residence until the time of George II and from then on it became the residence for members of the royal family, but not the sovereigns themselves.

-In more contemporary times, it was the residence of Princess Margaret, Prince Charles and Princess Diana, Prince William and Prince Henry – though the latter famously decided to give up his royal status.
+In more contemporary times, it was the residence of Princess Margaret, Prince (now King) Charles and Princess Diana, Prince William and Prince Henry – though the latter famously decided to give up his royal status.